stirtingale/simple-web-scraper/README.md

 ### Crawler Selection

 The PHP API currently uses `basic-crawler.js` by default.
-To switch crawlers, modify line 162 in `index.php`:
+To switch to the Cheerio-based crawler, modify line 162 in `index.php`:

 ```php
 $nodeCrawlerPath = __DIR__ . '/node-crawler/simple-crawler.js';